 I know, I know…how could I possibly narrow it down to 10?
 I’m that good.
 So, here it is, the top 10 things I hated about Edmonton.

 Note: Before you leave a rambling, swear-filled comment, maybe read the Top 10 Things I Liked About Edmonton post that goes along with this one.

 Top 10 Things I Hated About Edmonton

 1. Apparent Lack of Any Urban Planning…At All

 Now, I know no city is perfect.
 All major urban centres have gone through periods of rampant growth which throws any sort of coherent planning out the window, but Edmonton has really done it with style.
-At various times during my stay in Edmonton I had asked long time Edmontonians why the city seemed to grow as an amporphous blob, and most times I recieved vauge answers around “the landscape promotes this sort of growth.”
+At various times during my stay in Edmonton I had asked long time Edmontonians why the city seemed to grow as an amorphous blob, and most times I received vague answers around “the landscape promotes this sort of growth.”

 Oh really…the landscape dictates that you build a sea of big box stores on your main entry to your downtown core, or that you allow parking lots and Walmarts to surround apartment complexes without any thought to walkability?
 I didn’t realized that those wide open spaces erased any concept of historical preservation, density, or urban planning.
 I mean, Edmonton covers 680 some sq. km., larger than Chicago, Phillie, Montreal, or…yes, Toronto.
 And the actual City of Edmonton population is around 730,000.
 Obnoxious.

 That’s right, folks, we are pulling up stakes, loading of the Red River cart and heading back to the bright lights of Toronto.

 Yessir, we’ve had enough of this oil loving, profit at all costs province and decided to make our fortunes in a less heady economic environment.